Help Us Fix the System

 Problem Solver, Not a Performer: Never raises a problem without a solution and focuses on delivery over rhetoric.

-District 4 First Perspective: Lives in District 4 and understands how federal decisions affect everyday costs, from food to utilities.
+District Four First Perspective: Lives in District Four and understands how federal decisions affect everyday costs, from food to utilities.

 Bridge Builder: Works across differences to bring federal resources home and make government work better for families.